hithesis/hithesis/README.md

 ## What's hithesis?

-hithesis is a LaTeX thesis template package for Harbin Institute of Technolog supporting bachelor, master, doctor dissertations, postdoc report, thesis proposal and midterm report.
+hithesis is a LaTeX thesis template package for Harbin Institute of Technolog (all 3 campuses) supporting bachelor, master, doctor dissertations, postdoc report, thesis proposal and midterm report, *both Chinese and English version*.

 Files/Codes in hithesis may be distributed and/or modified under the conditions of the LaTeX Project Public License, either version 1.3a of this license or (at your option)